BHP tightens belt, targets $1.6bn in cost-cutting at Australian operations

 It will increase copper production from 166,000 tonnes last financial year to 230,000 tonnes in 2020.

-In 2020, BHP’s board is expected to make a final investment decision on a $2.1 billion expansion that would lift production to 330,000 tonnes by 2023.
+In 2020, BHP’s board is expected to make a final investment decision on the planned expansion, which would lift production to 330,000 tonnes by 2023.